Herbie Hancock: From V.S.O.P. (1976) to Future Shock (1983)

 In 1978, Hancock recorded a duet with Chick Corea, who replaced him in the Davis band a decade earlier.
 Hancock also released a solo acoustic piano album, The Piano (1979), which was released only in Japan.
 (It was released in the US in 2004).
 Other Japan-only albums include Dedication (1974), V.S.O.P.'s Tempest in the Colosseum (1977), and Direct Step (1978).
+In 1977, after what one critic called due to "perhaps pangs of conscience," he formed VSOP with the Miles Davis classic quintet with Freddie Hubbard in Miles' role.
+The album The Quintet was recorded live and released to critical acclaim.
 VSOP: Live Under the Sky was a VSOP album remastered for the US in 2004 and included a second concert from the tour in July 1979.

 From 1978 to 1982, Hancock recorded many albums of jazz-inflected disco and pop music, beginning with Sunlight (featuring guest musicians including Williams and Pastorius on the last track) (1978).
 Singing through a vocoder, he earned a British hit, "I Thought It Was You", although critics were unimpressed.
 This led to more vocoder on his next album, Feets, Don't Fail Me Now (1979), which gave him another UK hit in "You Bet Your Love".

 Hancock toured with Williams and Carter in 1981, recording Herbie Hancock Trio, a five-track album released only in Japan.
 A month later, he recorded Quartet with trumpeter Wynton Marsalis, released in the US the following year.
 Hancock, Williams, and Carter toured internationally with Wynton Marsalis and his brother, saxophonist Branford Marsalis, in what was known as "VSOP II".
 This quintet can be heard on Wynton Marsalis's debut album on Columbia (1981).
 In 1984 VSOP II performed at the Playboy Jazz Festival as a sextet with Hancock, Williams, Carter, the Marsalis Brothers, and Bobby McFerrin.
 In 1982, Hancock contributed to the album New Gold Dream (81,82,83,84) by Simple Minds, playing a synthesizer solo on the track "Hunter and the Hunted".